HHS/TANF-app/tdrs-backend/tdpservice/parsers/go-parser/docs/PARSER_ARCHITECTURE.md

     // RecordTypeDetection configures how to determine the schema for each row RecordTypeDetection RecordTypeDetection `yaml:"record_type_detection"`

-    // Grouping configures how records are grouped for processing Grouping GroupingConfig `yaml:"grouping"`
+    // Accumulator configures how records are collected and grouped for processing Accumulator AccumulatorConfig `yaml:"accumulator"` }
-}

 // RecordTypeDetection configures how to determine which schema applies to a row.